killdash9/MacClam/README.md

 monitoring for the $HOME and /Applications directories.
 Each of these things can be configured by modifying script variables and re-running the script.

+By default, the installation directory is `~/MacClam`.
+This directory contains all the source, binaries, log files, and quarantine folder.
+The only artifact of the installation outside this directory is the crontab.
+MacClam can be totally uninstalled up by running `./MacClam.sh uninstall`.

 ## Usage ##